misiektoja/instagram_monitor/README.md

 In Windows Command Prompt replace `${PWD}` with `%cd%`.
 Windows hosts must use Linux containers.

-When setup asks how to import Firefox on Windows, choose PowerShell or Command Prompt.
-The wizard prints the matching direct Docker command with the current directory mounted at `/data`, the persistent Instagram session volume and the Firefox profile under `%APPDATA%\Mozilla\Firefox` mounted read-only.
-The same host choice also prints the matching Docker Compose import command.

 ##### Linux

 `--user "$(id -u):$(id -g)"` runs the container with your numeric user and group IDs.
 This lets the container write files that your host account can edit.